opticdev/optic-custom-rules-starter/README.md

     - how to publish
     - token
   - how it works
+    - how it's currently set up
+    - how to customize your own
   - customizing it yourself

 - test out end to end flow (i.e. fresh package, install)